official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

-embargo was, in general, holding up well … almost all members of the United Nations were abiding by it, which was preventing the Iraqis from acquiring major new weapons systems … but there was some leakage still of parts and components which allowed them [the Iraqi military] to be a bit more effective.”10
+embargo was, in general, holding up well … almost all members of the United Nations were abiding by it, which was preventing the Iraqis from acquiring major new weapons systems … but there was some leakage still of parts and components which allowed them [the Iraqi military] to be a bit more effective.”[^10]

 Mr Carne Ross, First Secretary responsible for the Middle East at the UK Permanent Mission to the United Nations in New York (UKMIS New York) from 1997 to 2002, told the Inquiry:

-“While there were serious sanctions breaches, it was not the UK judgement that these permitted significant rearmament, which was our major concern.”11
+“While there were serious sanctions breaches, it was not the UK judgement that these permitted significant rearmament, which was our major concern.”[^11]

-8 Public hearing, 24 November 2009, pages 42-43.
+[^8]: Public hearing, 24 November 2009, pages 42-43.
-9 Public hearing, 24 November 2009, page 160.
+[^9]: Public hearing, 24 November 2009, page 160.
-10 Public hearing, 24 November 2009, page 19.
+[^10]: Public hearing, 24 November 2009, page 19.
-11 Statement, 12 July 2010, page 2.
+[^11]: Statement, 12 July 2010, page 2.

 191

-#Review of the UK’s strategy on Iraq, autumn 2000
+# Review of the UK's strategy on Iraq, autumn 2000

 11. Section 1.1 addresses the UK’s review of its strategy on Iraq in May 1999.
 The review concluded that, despite the difficulties in sustaining the strategy:

-“Containment … remains the only viable option for achieving our policy objectives.”12
+“Containment … remains the only viable option for achieving our policy objectives.”[^12]

-12. In April 2000, the JIC judged that it was likely that Iraq was continuing to develop offensive biological and chemical warfare capabilities (see Section 4.1).13
+12. In April 2000, the JIC judged that it was likely that Iraq was continuing to develop offensive biological and chemical warfare capabilities (see Section 4.1).[^13]
 13. In June 2000, as part of a “continuing series of papers addressing Iraqi issues”,
-the JIC assessed Iraq’s response to the NFZs.14
+the JIC assessed Iraq’s response to the NFZs.[^14]
 14. The JIC stated that Iraq continued to challenge coalition patrols of the NFZs.
 In the preceding year, Iraq had concentrated on using anti-aircraft artillery and highly mobile surface-to-air missile systems and rockets to fire at US and UK aircraft “on most days